A Collection Of Bizarre Solved & Unsolved Mysteries

 Out at the University of Arizona , alumni, alumnus, employees, and many many curious others have become intrigued with the University of Arizonaís May Day Mystery (see article) since it began long ago one May Day in the very early 1970ís.

-They often consist of in depth references to world history, world geography, higher mathematics and sciences, current and ancient world wide languages, ancient events, world religions of today and back into antiquity, puzzles and riddles, and an as yet undiscovered mysterious treasure of untold wealth.
+The ads messages often consist of in depth references to world history, world geography, higher mathematics and sciences, current and ancient world wide languages, ancient events, world religions of today, looks back into antiquity, puzzles and riddles, and an as yet undiscovered mysterious treasure of possibly unknown wealth.

 and a student employee of the Daily Wild Cat in the mid to late 1990ís, started to notice these very mysterious cryptic advertisements and soon began checking all around campus for more information on what they might possibly mean, and who could have possibly written them.

 His inquiries soon got him very curious, so he quickly started a collection of the advertisements, painstakingly scanned them onto a computer with the help of his cat, and put together the first serious comprehensive information website for deeper analysis of the entire mystery.
-It also soon drew the attention of another student who has proved very elusive not only then, but over the years since that time by the name of Winston Reynolds.
+It also soon drew the attention of another student who has proved very elusive not only then, but over the years since that time listed in university records as Winston Farnsworth Reynolds.

 The other student also seems to have suddenly disappeared at one point and engaged in a very mysterious cross country trip around the United States before returning back to Tucson, only to leave once again shrouded by mystery immediately after graduation ceremonies.
 Some time after the graduation event, he was traced to the area in the northwest that is the suspected landing area of the infamous D.B.
 Cooper who disappeared with approximately $250,000.00 dollars (two hundred fifty thousand dollars) after parachuting out of a commercial airliner in 1971 without a trace.